-We have created a suggested template for firms to submit individual and group recovery plans subject to simplified obligations to us.
+Find the suggested template we have created for firms to submit individual and group recovery plans subject to simplified obligations to us.

 We have created a suggested recovery plan submission template to be used by: